department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 **Both of these must be true:**
 - You're the Veteran's only surviving parent, **and**
-- You're either not remarried, **or** you're remarried and living with your spouse
+- Either you're not remarried or you're remarried and living with your spouse

 ### Find your rate based on your yearly income